Jones, Brockington help Penn St. top No. 14 Wisconsin 81-71

 - Oops!Something went wrong.Please try again later.

+STATE COLLEGE, Pa. — John Harrar managed an awkward smile and quick laugh after pulling himself up from the baseline where he had just been denied – by the rim – a highlight-reel dunk on an otherwise career-best day.

-STATE COLLEGE, Pa.
-(AP) Myreon Jones scored 20 points on 8-for-12 shooting and Penn State snapped a decade-long skid against Wisconsin by beating the No. 14 Badgers 81-71 on Saturday.
+The missed wide-open slam aside, Harrar did plenty otherwise to help Penn State snap a decade-long skid against Wisconsin with an 81-71 win over the No. 14 Badgers on Saturday.

+Harrar scored 14 of his career-high 17 in the second half and the Nittany Lions, who trailed 34-41 at halftime, led for all but 1:16 of the final 20 minutes.

+“I think he just has great confidence now, and he should,” Penn State interim coach Jim Ferry said.
+“He’s putting pressure on me.
+I’ve got to start running plays for him.”

-Penn State overcame a 34-31 halftime deficit to get its first win in the series since 2011.
-The Nittany Lions quickly took the lead in the second half after back-to-back baskets by Jones.
+Penn State’s first win in the series since 2011 came after Jones sparked the offense with back-to-back baskets to open the second.
 Brockington and Harrar helped them steadily increase the margin.

 Nate Reuvers led Wisconsin (13-5, 7-4) with 18 points, Aleem Ford had 15 and Tyler Wahl 13.